mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 opposable to the others, giving the Ssienjhiovla heightened dexterity.
 They do not have a head;
-instead, their brain and sensory organs are located towards the centre of the trunk.
+instead, their brain and sensory organs are located towards the center of the trunk.

 Ssienjhiovla do not hear well by human standards.
 The thin atmosphere of their homeworld does not